lentlx/worshop1_1a/README.md

 # worshop1_1a
-Project from the first freshman year at EEMI
+Project from the first workshop of my freshman year at EEMI.